Dogecat0/blog/source/_posts/JavaScript-Full-Stack-Series-01-Fundamentals.md

 ## Reviewed concept:

 - HTML (HyperText Markup Language): HTML is the code that is used to structure a web page and its content.
-(More details: [HTML](https://developer.mozilla.org/en-US/docs/Learn/Getting_started_with_the_web/HTML_basics))
+[More details](https://developer.mozilla.org/en-US/docs/Learn/Getting_started_with_the_web/HTML_basics)
 - CSS (Cascading Style Sheet): CSS is the code taht styles web content.
-(More details: [CSS](https://developer.mozilla.org/en-US/docs/Learn/Getting_started_with_the_web/CSS_basics))
+[More details](https://developer.mozilla.org/en-US/docs/Learn/Getting_started_with_the_web/CSS_basics)
 - HTML forms: HTML forms are one of the main points of interaction between a user and a web site or application.
 Forms allow users to enter data, which is generally sent to a web server for processing and storage.
-(More details: [HTML Forms](https://developer.mozilla.org/en-US/docs/Learn/Forms/Your_first_form))
+[More details](https://developer.mozilla.org/en-US/docs/Learn/Forms/Your_first_form)
 - HTTP request
 - DOM (Document Objcet Model): DOM connects web pages to scripts or programming languages by representing the structure of a document—such as the HTML representing a web page—in memory.
-The DOM represents a document with a logical tree (More details: [DOM](https://developer.mozilla.org/en-US/docs/Web/API/Document_Object_Model))
+The DOM represents a document with a logical tree.
+[More details](https://developer.mozilla.org/en-US/docs/Web/API/Document_Object_Model)
 - Full-stack web development

 ## Course exercise: